 As a result, with more jobs available than there are qualified engineers to take them, candidates are on the lookout for what’s on offer to them, and (rightly so) are going to be picky about who they decide to work with.

-Aside from a quality cup of tea and a hearty breakfast to kick-off their day, when it comes to doing their job, they’ll most likely care about scheduling, communication, and job performance.
-After all, they need to know when they’re working, get updates quickly, and access information that lets them do their job well.
+Aside from a quality cuppa and a hearty breakfast to kick-off their day, when it comes to doing their job, they’ll most likely care about scheduling, communication, and job performance.
+After all, they need to know when they’re working, where to get updates quickly, and how to access information that lets them well...do their job.

 You run a proficient business that handles a lot of contracts.
 This means your office staff are kept busy, doing their best to ensure that diaries are organised and engineers are up to date.
 Now, let’s say you have a team of 15 engineers doing an average of 4 jobs a day: that could mean 300 jobs in a 5-day week!
 They’ll be juggling maintenance, installations, and emergencies (oh god, the emergencies!) day in, day out and...oh boy, it’s not easy, is it?

 While it’s definitely a good thing to have the work, you’re probably running low on time when it comes to managing them all.
 So, wouldn’t you like to claw some of it back?